A fighter for Washington State working families

 A determined defender of civil rights, Maria was a major force behind the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act; she has been a forceful proponent of marriage equality and she has pushed for legislation to prohibit racial profiling.
 In the Senate, Maria has worked to reduce U.S. dependence on fossil fuels and foreign oil by promoting biodiesel production and green energy solutions that would produce millions of jobs — and she has fought back against GOP denials of climate science.
 She is a pro-choice champion who has repeatedly and courageously stood up to anti-choice Republicans working to roll back the clock on women’s reproductive rights, and fought to increase women’s access to reproductive health care.
 Maria is deeply committed to fighting for economic fairness for working families and has supported paid family and medical leave and introduced a bill to help families save for retirement.
 As a first generation college student who worked her way through college with the help of Pell Grants, expanding access to education is personal for Maria.
 Referring to her amendment to expand the use of technology in classrooms she said, “I will always be proud that my first piece of successful legislation supported K-12 education.”

-A forceful advocate with a high-stakes re-election fight
+A forceful advocate victorious in her high-stakes re-election fight

 When Maria ran for re-election in 2012, Washington State was the only state in the nation in which the governor and both U.S. senators were pro-choice Democratic women (all elected with support from EMILY’s List).
 Years later, the GOP is very much alive in the state, where narrow victories — like the 2000 race that first brought Maria to the Senate and briefly went to a recount — are common.
-There’s simply no question that we need Maria’s voice in the Senate now more than ever, so let’s give her the full support of the EMILY’s List community in her high-stakes campaign to continue her fight for women and families.
+There’s simply no question that we need Maria’s voice in the Senate now more than ever, and the EMILY’s List community is proud to have supported her victorious campaign to continue her fight for women and families.